davemch/space-x-insights/README.md

 The styling of the page is done mainly using bootstrap, with a little bit of css.

-To run this application simply download all the files and open the index.html file using a local webserver like XAMPP.
+To run this application go to: https://davemch.github.io/space-x-insights/